 - Show off antique Fiesta ware on open shelves or in upper cabinets with glass fronts.

 - Paint walls the color du jour — even off-white!

 Heck, with a white palette, you can change your mind about paint color on a whim.
 Those all-white basics will make any hue you choose look fresh and contemporary.

 It’s been our foot fetish for years.
 That’s especially true ever since hardwood flooring was mass-produced during the Industrial Revolution, making beautiful flooring readily available at a reasonable cost.

-“It’s the one feature men and women agree on,” says Debe Robinson, NKBA treasurer and owner of Kitchen Expressions Inc. in Sheffield, Ala., who’s also worked in the flooring industry.
+“It’s the one feature men and women agree on,” says Debe Robinson, owner of Kitchen Expressions Inc. in Sheffield, Ala., who’s also worked in the flooring industry.

 Why?
 The love of wood is in our genes.
-Our nesting instincts know that hardwood has warmth, personality, and makes our homes cozy and inviting.
-That’s why this clever chameleon pairs well with any kitchen style — from casual cottage and sleek contemporary to the most chi-chi Park Avenue traditional.
+Our nesting instincts know that hardwood has warmth and personality, and makes our homes cozy and inviting.
+That’s why this clever chameleon pairs well with any kitchen style — from casual cottage and sleek contemporary to the most chichi Park Avenue traditional.